Heritage Fair

-VHF is proud to support the Vancouver Heritage Fair, which is affiliated with the BC Heritage Fairs Society, a non-profit organization that aims to “bring BC students together to make Canadian history come alive.”
-After a one-year hiatus, the Vancouver Heritage Fair is being reorganized by a new Executive Committee led by Dr. Lindsay Gibson of UBC, Jessica Quan, Community Engagement Manager at the Vancouver Heritage Foundation, and Vancouver Heritage Fair Alumni member Daniel Li.
+VHF is proud to support the Vancouver Heritage Fair, which is affiliated with the BC Heritage Fairs Society, a non-profit organization that aims to bring BC students together to make Canadian history come alive.

 “As I’ve said to many students and families over the years, this is the people’s archives.
 This is not my archives, I’m simply the curator.
 For now, I hold such an honour to take care of it with the others.
 The past, present and future King George students and their families.
-It’s a piece of living history that’s always changing.”
-KGSSA.
+It’s a piece of living history that’s always changing.” – KGSSA.
+Take a closer look at the KGSSA holdings with a few examples of materials below:

 Every school and school community holds memories, lived experiences and notable educators, students and alumni.
 Tecumseh Elementary School has engaged in a number of projects surrounding the legacies of educator, Vivian Jung who taught at the school from 1950-1986.